forestagostinelli/DeepCubeA/README.md

 During approximate value iteration (AVI), one can get better results by increasing the batch size (`--batch_size`) and number of states per update (`--states_per_update`).
 Decreasing the threshold before the target network is updated (`--loss_thresh`) can also help.

-One can also add additional states to training set by doing GBFS during the update stage and adding the states encountered during GBFS to the states used for approximate value iteration (`--max_update_gbfs_steps`).
-Setting `--max_update_gbfs_steps` to 1 is the same as doing approximate value iteration.
+One can also add additional states to training set by doing greedy best-first search (GBFS) during the update stage and adding the states encountered during GBFS to the states used for approximate value iteration (`--max_update_steps`).
+Setting `--max_update_steps` to 1 is the same as doing approximate value iteration.

 During A* search, increasing the weight on the path cost (`--weight`, range should be [0,1]) and the batch size (`--batch_size`) generally improves results.